To become a member of Harris County ARES and receive a Harris County ARES badge you must;

 - Possess sincere desire to serve communications duty in the public service

-- The first is to submit on line FSD-98 with the South Texas Section of the ARRL.
+- Go on line FSD-98 with the South Texas Section of the ARRL.
 Click on "Register New Member"

 There are three levels of membership based upon individual achievement level.